sarounds/w2anim/HELPER_APP_NOTES.md

   other tools in Windows 11.
 Some types of video files will not play in this older viewer.

+- **ffplay**:  The video player that comes with the FFmpeg package is simple, but portable, and should work with video files produced by FFmpeg.
+The user controls are minimal, and most options are invoked from a command line.
+Still, it may be a useful option in some situations.

 - **Woldo's MCI Video File Player**:  Despite the fact that this is the oldest and most out-of-date video file player in this list, it can still be made to view the AVI files created by W2Anim in conjunction with FFmpeg.
 I like the user controls and the fact that the video can be viewed one frame at a time at superspeed in both forward and reverse directions.
 It's a useful program to have, depite its age and incompatibility with more modern video formats.
+It may be hard to find a copy of this program online.